cognitedata/oryx/README.md

 ## HTTP Handlers

-The context may then be transformed for individual requests using HTTP handlers.
+The context and content may then be transformed for individual requests using a series of HTTP handlers.
 HTTP handlers are like lego bricks and may be composed into more complex HTTP handlers.
 The HTTP handlers included with Oryx are:

 - `catch` - Catches errors and continue using another handler.
+- `choose` - Choose the first handler that succeeds in a list of handlers.
 - `chunk` - Chunks a sequence of HTTP handlers into sequential and concurrent batches.
 - `concurrent` - Runs a sequence of HTTP handlers concurrently.
 - `fetch` - Fetches from remote using the current context
 - `log` - Log information about the given request.
 - `parse` - Parse response stream to a user-specified type synchronously.
 - `parseAsync` - Parse response stream to a user-specified type asynchronously.
-- `retry` - Retries the current HTTP chandler if an error occurs.
 - `sequential` - Runs a sequence of HTTP handlers sequentially.
 - `withContent` - Add HTTP content to the fetch request
 - `withLogMessage` - Log information about the given request supplying a user-specified message.